5jt/primes/part1.md

           97
 ```
 We can stop here.
 The next prime, 11, exceeds the square root of 100.
 There are no more numbers to eliminate.
-We found the primes 2 3 5 7, and whatever remains in the sieve.
+We found the primes 2 3 5 7 – and whatever else remains in the sieve.
 ```q
 q)2 3 5 7,1+where s
 2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71 73 79 83 89 97
 ```

-The iteration above fits the [While](https://code.kx.com/q/ref/accumulators#while) pattern.
+The iteration above fits the [While](https://code.kx.com/q/ref/accumulators#while) iterator pattern.

 We begin with a pair of lists: known primes and the sieve flagging the candidates.
 We might start with 2 and the odd numbers as candidates.